nsrau/azure-docs.it-it/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-load-from-azure-blob-storage-with-polybase.md

 ## <a name="create-the-external-tables"></a>Creare le tabelle esterne.

 Eseguire lo script seguente per creare le tabelle esterne DimProduct e FactOnlineSales. È sufficiente definire i nomi di colonna e i tipi di dati e associarli al percorso e al formato dei file di archiviazione BLOB di Azure.All you're doing here is defining column names and data types, and binding them to the location and format of the Azure blob storage files.
-The definition is stored in the SQL Analytics data warehouse and the data is still in the Azure Storage Blob.
+The definition is stored in the data warehouse and the data is still in the Azure Storage Blob.

 Il parametro LOCATION è la cartella nella cartella radice nel BLOB di Archiviazione di Azure.The **LOCATION** parameter is the folder under the root folder in the Azure Storage Blob.
 Ogni tabella è in una cartella diversa.